Frequently Asked Questions

 - The main pediatric psychiatry experiences will come from the full-day outpatient clinic during the PGY-3 year.

 - Additionally, residents will likely encounter pediatric patients during their Emergency Medicine (PGY-1) and Rural Rotations (PGY-2.)
-If desired, pediatric patients may be scheduled as part of the Experiential Psychotherapy clinic during PGY-2, pending supervisor discretion.
+If desired, the Diabetes, Endocrine and Metabolism (internal medicine) rotation in PGY-1 can be substituted with inpatient pediatrics at Children’s Nebraska.

 Benefits